davewalker60/pmdup/pages/from-cun-to-pm.md

 # Coordinating a ride with other dancers

 Follow these steps to coordinate a rideshare with other dancers:
-1. If you haven't done so already, complete and submit the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} to add your arrival info to the rideshare spreadsheet.
+1. Complete and submit the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} to add your arrival info to the rideshare spreadsheet.
-2. If you haven't done so already, join the [Airport Rides chat group](https://chat.whatsapp.com/DiL8kawPPIw4NtxV25MOsq){:target="_blank"} to communicate about rides.
+2. Join the [Airport Rides chat group](https://chat.whatsapp.com/DiL8kawPPIw4NtxV25MOsq){:target="_blank"} to communicate about rides.
 3. Consult the [rideshare spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSZSq4OF3O0hydC8OsEiC3n-gKzCRPGZj7wdRLIrn2qmSydI9kxBq9tinuZeEohARD7pqrylkqyNyrQ/pubhtml?gid=1287951932&single=true){:target="_blank"} to determine who is arriving about the same time as you are.
 4. Contact potential rideshare dancers directly (if you have their contact info) or through our WhatsApp community (if they aren't in the Airport Rides group, contact them privately from the [Dancer Chat](https://chat.whatsapp.com/EMbSgSrfAhiFqgHSPwd7mH){:target="_blank"} group and encourage them to join the Airport Rides group).
 5. Refer to the **Arranging your ride** section below to arrange a driver.